sid88in/serverless-appsync-plugin/doc/substitutions.md

+> ⚠️ Substitutions are deprecated.
+Use [Environment Variables](./general-config.md) instead.

 # Substitutions

 `Substitutions` is a feature that allows you to replace some variables in your VTL mapping templates or JS resolvers with dynamic values.